pytorch/PiPPy/examples/inference/README.md

 output_chunk_spec = {"logits": TensorChunkSpec(0),"encoder_last_hidden_state": TensorChunkSpec(0)}

 ```
-* Choose an schedule for the pipline, we use "PipelineDriverFillDrain" here, please learn more about it here.[link to pipeline scheduling]
+* Choose an schedule for the pipline, we use "PipelineDriverFillDrain" here, please learn more about it [here](https://github.com/pytorch/tau/blob/main/README.md#advanced-pipeline-schedules).
+For inference we would need only "PipelineDriverFillDrain".

 ```
 schedules = {
     'FillDrain': PipelineDriverFillDrain,
-    '1F1B': PipelineDriver1F1B,
-    'Interleaved1F1B': PipelineDriverInterleaved1F1B,
 }
 ```
 * Now we have all the settings lets define the PipelineDriver that runs the pipeline.
 To learn more about different schedules for piplelines please use this link[]